 Just when I was about to remind him of my, um, order, he glanced at me as if to say, You got a problem?

-He bent for a chilled glass, swirled the booze in the booze and ice a couple times, then strained it into the glass, twisted a lemon peel over it.
+He bent for a chilled glass, swirled the booze and ice a couple times, then strained it into the glass and twisted a lemon peel over it.
 Then he served it to me with a nod as if to say, “This, young man, is a martini.”

 And it was.
 And remains my standard to this day.

 Now, every time I’m served a martini that has been beaten to death in a shaker by the bartender and then poured into my glass with chunks of ice floating on top, I think of him, of that day, the book contract and the insane taxi.

 - 2 to 3 ounces gin (depending)

 - Lemon twist